 Targeted Research Questions

 Discussions with the SMC CLEAN TAC identified two primary needs associated with the project.
 The first is a short term need for a quantification of LID/GSI performance in Southern California, needed for use in providing empirical data to calibrate estimates for compliance measures such as the recently developed watershed programs (i.e. EWMPs, WQIPs, etc.) and their associated watershed/water quality models (i.e. RAA, RAS).
 The second is more of a long term need to serve as collaboration entity and clearing house of LID/GSI monitoring data in order to understand the effectiveness of various LID/GSI BMPs overtime and understand how the differences in design, construction, and maintenance affect their performance.
-The result of the discussions with the TAC was the development of the SMC CLEAN Targeted Research Questions, which are provided in a link below.
+The result of the discussions with the TAC was the development of the SMC CLEAN Targeted Research Questions.

 The SMC CLEAN is actively engaged in LID/GSI monitoring of several bioretention/biofiltration systems and is assisting project partners with monitoring of their bioretention/biofiltration systems.
 The intent of the monitoring activities is to support answering the SMC CLEAN targeted research questions.
 As part of the LID/GSI monitoring the SMC CLEAN developed a Standard LID Project Data-Information List that provides a list of the meta-data that should be collected to understand the performance of LID/GSI BMPs.
 Additionally, as part of the LID/GSI monitoring the SMC CLEAN developed the SMC CLEAN LID/GSI Monitoring Protocol that provides a standard protocol for the monitoring of LID and GSI systems.